 - 1.5 ounce brown liquor such as brandy, whiskey, or rum

 - .5 ounce lemon juice

 - 1 cup hot water

-- Combine the first four ingredients into the bottom of a warmed mug.
+- Combine the first four ingredients in a warmed mug.

-- If desired, garnish with the lemon, cinnamon stick or star anise.
+- If desired, garnish with a lemon wedge, cinnamon stick, or star anise.